UTV Live: UTV Life

 UTV Life, a separate live magazine programme concentrating on features and light-hearted stories, was broadcast at 17:30 on weekdays.
 This programme had its own editor and presenting/reporting team.

 UTV Life originally began on 8 March 1999 as a stand-alone programme with features reports, light-hearted stories and an extended weather forecast.
 The programme ran from 17:30, preceding UTV Live at Six until the two programmes were integrated into an hour-long UTV Live programme in April 2002.

 The UTV Life branding for the features section of UTV Live returned to on-air use in September 2007.
-The features element of the became a separate programme to accommodate a sponsorship deal.
+The features element became a separate programme to accommodate a sponsorship deal.
 The relaunch of UTV Life saw the programme gain a different theme tune, opening title sequence and graphic design, with a similar presenting, reporting and editorial team as the former features segment of UTV Live.

 As part of cost-cutting measures and a reduction in regional programming at the station, UTV Life was axed shortly after the broadcasting regulator OFCOM gave UTV the go ahead to reduce its non-news output, with the final programme airing on 6 February 2009.

 The series returned in January 2016 in a weekly 30-minute timeslot on Friday nights, following the late UTV Live bulletin and presented by Pamela Ballantine.
 The programme returned to a weekly primetime slot at 20:00 in September 2016.
 Following a new schedule on ITV1/UTV from 2022, UTV Live now airs on Fridays at 7pm - following the ITV Evening News.